yufeizhao/yufeizhao.github.io/a34/index.md

 * You may NOT look up solutions to homework problems online (or offline).

 _Collaborations._
-You are strongly encouraged to work on the problems on your own, though reasonable collaboration is permitted.
+* You are strongly encouraged to work on the problems on your own, though reasonable collaboration is permitted.
-Everyone must write their solutions individually and acknowledge their collaborators as noted above.
+* Everyone must write their solutions individually and acknowledge their collaborators as noted above.
+* [Pset partners](https://psetpartners.mit.edu/) --- tool for finding problem set collaborators (MIT Touchstone required)

 ## Additional resources